Reserve Bank of New Zealand: Monetary policy

-Primary Functions

-The Reserve Bank's primary function, as defined by the Reserve Bank of New Zealand Act 2021 is to provide "stability in the general level of prices" and "maximum sustainable employment".

 The Reserve Bank is responsible for independent management of monetary policy to maintain price stability.
 The degree of price stability is determined through a Policy Target Agreement with the Minister of Finance.
 Policy Target Agreements are public documents and hence a government cannot secretly change the targets to gain a short term surge in economic growth.

 The mechanism of this is the official cash rate which affects short-term interest rates.
-The Bank will provide cash overnight at 0.50% above the cash rate to banks against good security with no limit.
-Furthermore, the Bank will accept deposits from financial institutions with interest usually at the official cash rate.
+The Reserve Bank will provide cash overnight at 0.50% above the cash rate to banks against good security with no limit.
+Furthermore, the bank will accept deposits from financial institutions with interest usually at the official cash rate.

-Banks that offer loans at interest higher than the official cash rate will be undercut by banks that offer cheaper loans, and banks that loan out lower than the official cash rate will make less compared to other banks which can simply deposit their money in the Reserve Bank with a higher rate of return.
-The Reserve Bank borrows and offers loans with no limit on volumes in order to ensure that the interest rate in the market remains at the official cash rate level.
+Banks that offer loans to other financial institutions with interest more than 50 basis points above the OCR will be undercut by the Reserve Bank.
+Banks that offer loans below the OCR will generate less revenue than if they deposited money in the Reserve Bank instead.
+This ensures wholesale interest rates remain between the OCR and 50 basis points above it.

-Through controlling this, the Reserve Bank can then influence short term demand in the New Zealand Economy and use this to control prices.